YeLene/linear-models/mixed_linear_models/Cows-milk-project-eng.md

 ### Introduction

 The protein content of cow’s milk is an important characteristic of its nutritional value.
-We investigate how the protein content depends on the cow’s diet, taking into account the time after calving, using Milk data (Diggle et al. 1994) \[1\] from the nlme package \[2\].
+We investigated how the protein content depends on the cow’s diet, taking into account the time after calving, using Milk data (Diggle et al. 1994) \[1\] from the nlme package \[2\].
 The dataset describes data on the protein content of cows’ milk in the weeks following calving.
 The cattle are grouped according to whether they are fed a diet with barley alone, with barley and lupins, or with lupins